edilio/programming-notes/OO Design Patterns and E-Commerce.md

-# How we can use OO Design Patterns to implement E-Commerce
+# How we can use OO Design Patterns to implement an E-Commerce application

 ## Strategy Pattern

-The Strategy pattern can be useful for cases where you need to vary the behavior of a system based on different business rules or policies.
-For example, you might use the Strategy pattern to implement different pricing strategies for different products or to handle shipping in different ways for different regions.
+The `Strategy` pattern can be useful for cases where you need to vary the behavior of a system based on different business rules or policies.
+For example, you might use the `Strategy` pattern to implement different pricing strategies for different products or to handle shipping in different ways for different regions.

-Here's an example of how you might use the Strategy pattern in an e-commerce application:
+Here's an example of how you might use the `Strategy` pattern in an e-commerce application:

 - Define an interface for the algorithm you want to implement (e.g. `PricingStrategy`, `ShippingStrategy`).
 - Create concrete implementations of the algorithm for each variation you want to support (e.g. `DiscountPricingStrategy`, `StandardPricingStrategy`, `LocalShippingStrategy`, `InternationalShippingStrategy`).